 Nonpoint sources of pollutants are diffuse, non-permitted sources.
 They most often result from precipitation-driven runoff.
 For the purposes of these TMDLs only, WLAs are given to NPDES-permitted discharge points, and LAs are given to discharges from activities that do not have an associated NPDES permit, such as bond forfeiture sites and AML.
-The assignment of LAs to AML and bond forfeiture sites does not reflect any determination by WVDEP or USEPA as to whether there are, in fact, unpermitted point source discharges within these landuses.
-Likewise, by establishing these TMDLs with mine drainage discharges treated as LAs, WVDEP and USEPA are not determining that these discharges are exempt from NPDES permitting requirements.
+The assignment of LAs to AML and bond forfeiture sites does not reflect any determination by WVDEP or USEPA as to whether there are, in fact, unpermitted point source discharges treated as LAs, WVDEP and USEPA are not determining that these discharges are exempt from NPDES permitting requirements.